How to find your purpose in life

 Next, describe how you most love putting these qualities into practice.

 (You might define this in terms of how you love to apply your best qualities, the way you like to use them.
 Or you might define it in terms of the outcomes you love to create.
-Use whichever approach works best for you.)
+Use whatever approach works best for you.)

 How do you most love to express your two best qualities?